 There is a good solution to this problem: An analog phone system.

 Using a typical digital phone (like this one) has been problematic for me for a few years.
-It was so much of a problem that I preferred Skype calls on a laptop to a landline.
+It was so much of a problem that I preferred Skype calls on my Low-EMF laptop to a landline.
 So the above system has been a great investment.
 It allows me to talk for at least an hour with no headache at all.

 Once they arrive, you will plug your phone line into the amplifier and plug the amplifier into the AT&T phone.
 One trick when using this system is that you hang-up the main phone once you have dialed your outgoing number.
 This will increase the sound quality of your voice for the person your are calling.
 It is then nearly perfect sound quality.